Guide to Capital Markets Tribunal Proceedings

 How are evidence and authorities dealt with at a virtual hearing?

-Documents the Parties may refer to during the hearing and that are not attached to an affidavit from a witness should be electronically provided to the Registrar in advance of the hearing to ensure that the Panel and all Parties have copies.
-The Registrar will provide instructions for providing documents electronically.
-Paper copies are not required.
+Documents the parties may refer to during the hearing and that are not attached to an affidavit from a witness should be electronically provided to the Registrar in advance of the hearing to ensure that the panel and all parties have copies.

 Parties wishing to have the Registrar assist with sharing documents should arrange this with the Registrar in advance.